imzqqq/chat/website/spec/content/client-server-api/_index.md

 where the `identifier` property is a user identifier object, as described in [Identifier types](#identifier-types).

-For example, to authenticate using the user's Chat ID, clients would
+For example, to authenticate using the user's Matrix ID, clients would
 submit:

 ```json